mail-in-a-box/mailinabox/README.md

 	sudo management/whats_next.py

-In addition to above once finished you need to:

-    Goto https://<your domain>.<tld>/cloud, and make an ownCloud admin account.
-Don't edit the advanced settings.

 Congratulations!
 You should now have a working setup.
 Feel free to login with your mail credentials created earlier in the setup

 **Status**: This is a work in progress.
 It works for what it is, but it is missing such things as quotas, backup/restore, etc.